redooor/redminportal/README.md

         "minimum-stability": "dev",
         "prefer-stable": true

-2. Then run `php composer install` in a terminal.
+2. Then run `php composer update` in a terminal.
 3. Now, edit your [root]\config\app.php providers and alias array like this:

         'providers' => array(